manwar/theweeklychallenge/content/blog/map-tube-experimental.md

 <br>

-`L02` became `L02|D-1.5|T-30`, right?
+`L02` becomes `L02|D-1.5|T-30`, right?

 What does this mean?

-It means the distance from station `L01` to `L02` is `1.5 km` and time takes to reach is `30 minutes`.
+It means the distance from station `L01` to `L02` is `1.5 km` and the estimated time to reach it is `30 minutes`.

-I am not worried about the unit for now.
+I'm not too concerned about the unit for now.

-This looks scary to be honest.
+To be honest, this approach looks a bit scary.

-There is every possibility it would break existing maps.
+There's a real possibility it could break existing maps.

-I have a rather large and very complicated [**London Tube Map**](https://metacpan.org/dist/Map-Tube-London) to test any changes.
+Luckily, I have a rather large and very complicated [**London Tube Map**](https://metacpan.org/dist/Map-Tube-London) that I can us to test any changes.

-I should make this change optional as not every map would provide this information.
+To avoid issues, I should make this change optional as not every map will include this kind of metadata.

-I decided to take the above sample map as base and convert it into the new structure as below:
+So, I decided to take the sample map above as a base and convert it into this new structure shown below:

 <br>